 Maria said that last year they were regularly going to the mountain.

-For sentences in the aorist tense, the tense changes to the perfect tense when going from direct to indirect speech.
-In this usage the auxiliary is omitted for the 3rd person, both singular and plural:
+For sentences in the aorist tense, the tense changes to the indirect aorist when going from direct to indirect speech.
+The indirect aorist is formed like the perfect tense, except that the auxiliary is omitted for the 3rd person, both singular and plural:

 Ана: - Затворих вратата

 For sentences in the future in the past tense, the tense changes to the indirect future when going from direct to indirect speech.